KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

 1. It doesn't know of the full context of the schema it's generating, each property is mapped individually, so it doesn't know if the "surrounding" class is generic, or if it's a class or struct, etc.
+2. Naming needs improvement.
+"Atoms", "Molecules" is used in the code, but it's not really clear what they are, and they're not really used consistently.

 ### Very high priority

 Issues that are currently blocking the release of the package.

+### High priority

+Issues that are common and annoying, but not blocking the release of the package.

 ### Medium priority